littlebee/avcam-rest/README.md

+# Hacked by Bee

+Modify the AVCam swift + iOS example enough to add a REST API that I can call from my robotic arm + iphone camera.
+As you do.
+See my photo-bot project for the higher order integration.

+This is a work in progress.

 # AVCam: Building a camera app
 Capture photos and record video using the front and rear iPhone and iPad cameras.